h2oai/h2o-3/h2o-docs/src/product/index.rst

 We're glad you're interested in learning more about H2O.
 If you have questions or ideas to share, please post them to the `H2O community site on Stack Overflow <http://stackoverflow.com/questions/tagged/h2o>`__.

+Additional Resources:

+- See how are customers are using H2O at https://www.h2o.ai/customers/.
+- Keep up to date with the H2O latest blogs at https://blog.h2o.ai/.
+- Review projects, applications, research papers, tutorials, courses, and books that use H2O at https://github.com/h2oai/awesome-h2o.

 .. toctree::
    :maxdepth: 2